-That doesn't mean your trades only last 5 seconds (see How Long to Hold a Day Trade); 5 seconds of activity means it only takes one second to place an entry order, and then you need to sit on your hands again.
-If you adjust your stops and targets, this may take another second.
+That doesn't mean your trades only last five seconds.
+Five seconds of activity mean that it only takes one second to place an entry order, and then you need to sit on your hands again.
+If you adjust your stops and targets, it may take another second.

-The bottom line though is that your actual trading time is minuscule each day, even if you're an active day trader.
-The rest of the time you need to sit there, disciplined, waiting for trade signals.
-When a trade signal occurs, you need to act without hesitation, in accordance with your trading plan.
+The bottom line, though, is that your actual trading time is minuscule each day, even if you're an active day trader.
+The rest of the time, you need to sit there, disciplined, waiting for trade signals.
+When a trade signal occurs, you need to act without hesitation, following your trading plan.

-Patience is directly related to discipline.
-As discussed above, day trading (and trading of all types) requires a lot of waiting.
-When a trader is entering or exiting the market at inopportune times, they will often say "My timing is off."
-One could also say "My patience is off."
+Patience is related to discipline.
+As discussed above, day trading (like trading of all types) requires a lot of waiting.
+When a trader is entering or exiting the market at inopportune times, they will often say, "My timing is off."
+One could also say, "My patience is off."
 Jumping into, or out of, trades too early or too late is a rampant problem among new traders.

 4. Mental Toughness

-Other traders may win 60 percent or 70 percent of their trades, but their wins may be a similar size (or only slightly bigger) relative to their losses.
+Other traders may win 60% or 70% of their trades, but their wins may be equivalent to, or only slightly larger than, their losses.
 In either case, losing trades happen.
-Daily profits can still occur in spite of those losses, but only if the losing trades don't discourage you.
+Daily profits can still occur despite those losses, but only if the losing trades don't discourage you.
 If losing trades cause you to lose focus, you're more likely to miss (or skip) the next trade, which could be a winner.

 Initially, you'll likely get some help with your trading, whether it's from reading articles or books, watching trading videos, or receiving mentoring.
-Ultimately, though, it's you who will place your trades and determine your own success.
+Ultimately, though, it's you who will place your trades and determine your success.

 As discussed in the adaptability section, the markets are not static.
-We can't say we will buy at a particular price in five minutes, and then ignore all the price information that occurs during that five minutes.
-Day traders are constantly planning their next action, based on new price information that is revealed every second.
-They consider different scenarios that could play out and then plan out how they will implement their trading plan (entries, stop loss, targets, trade management, position size) under each of those various conditions.
+We can't say that we will buy at a certain price in five minutes, and then ignore all of the price information that occurs during those five minutes.
+Day traders are constantly planning their next action, based on new price information they receive every second.
+They consider different scenarios that could play out, and then plan out how they will implement their trading plan (e.g., entries, stop loss, targets, trade management, position size) under each of those various conditions.

-Talk yourself through what needs to happen in order for you to enter a trade.
-This will keep you focused on the price action, as well as reiterate your strategy within your own mind.
+Talk yourself through what needs to happen for you to enter a trade.
+Self-talk will keep you focused on the price action, as well as reiterate your strategy within your mind.
 As a trade approaches, consider what could happen while you are in the trade (doesn't move, moves a lot or little, moves quickly for or against you, moves slowly for or against you), and how that will affect your psychology and trade.